 I love Bangkok.
 I’ve visited many times, usually at the beginning or end of trips to Southeast Asia, and for me it always makes me feel like I’m truly on holiday.
 I love the chaotic vibe, the delicious street food, the buzz of excitement in the air and I can’t deny that I still have a soft spot for Khao San Road, even after travelling around Southeast Asia for over 12 months.

-Bangkok tends to be most people’s first stop when they go backpacking in Southeast Asia because it’s super cheap to fly into.
-Of course, the fact that it’s home to the legendary Khao San Road only adds to its appeal, as backpackers from all around the world flock to experience a night on the world’s most notorious traveller’s strip.
+Bangkok is super cheap to fly into, and as a result it tends to be most people’s first stop when they go backpacking in Southeast Asia.
+Of course, the fact that Bangkok is home to the legendary Khao San Road only adds to its appeal, as backpackers from all around the world flock to experience a night on the world’s most notorious traveller’s strip.

-Perhaps because it is home to so many naive young travellers, or perhaps because it is the capital city of an already corrupt country, no trip to Bangkok is complete without being scammed left, right and centre.
+Perhaps because it is home to so many naive young travellers, or perhaps because it is the capital city of an already corrupt country, no trip to Bangkok is complete without falling prey to at least one notorious Bangkok scam.

-However, most of these scams are extremely easy to spot (and avoid) when you know what you’re looking for, so I’ve compiled a short list of the ones that got me during my first trip to the city.
+However, luckily most Bangkok scams are extremely easy to spot (and avoid) when you know what you’re looking for, so I’ve compiled a list of the ones that got me during my first trip to the city!

 1. Tuk Tuk drivers like to make detours

 Perhaps the most common of all the Bangkok scams is this one.
 All of the Tuk Tuk drivers in Bangkok are on a mission to constantly make some extra cash, and they have a really interesting way of doing this.

 One of these ways is by making deals with local businesses, promising to bring the business extra custom in exchange for a commission.
 This reveals itself when a Tuk Tuk driver agrees to take you to your chosen destination, but makes a detour and instead takes you to a random shop, insisting that you go in and look around before he will take you to your destination.